HATEOAS and Hypermedia-Driven Development

 </div>

-Server-to-Server Use Case: HAL JSON
+Server-to-Server Communication with HAL JSON

-Scenario: Order Management System**
+Order Management System Example

 Service A fetches an order from Service B: